 The Memorial path installed

-Despite the restrictions and consequences of Covid 19, Vision have successfully installed a memorial path to the memorial.
+Despite the restrictions and consequences of Covid 19, Vision successfully installed a memorial path to the memorial.

 The story of Farsi Children at Fairlop